Asynchronous Requests

 }

-ItemeventInstance is the job id assigned when the job was submitted (see above).
+The eventInstance is the job ID assigned when the job was submitted (see above).

-At first, you should check the result of the job processing by calling endpoint Job detail /api/system/jobs/{jobId}.
-Response like shown below is returned.
+You should first check the result of the job by calling the Job Detail endpoint Job detail /api/system/jobs/{jobId}.
+The response might look like this:

 {